johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

-While all communication between MSAs is authenticated (either via SIG(0) signatures ore TLS), the signalling from the zone owner to the MSAs is via the SIGNER RRset in an unsigned zone.
+While all communication between MSAs is authenticated (either via SIG(0) signatures ore TLS), the signalling from the zone owner to the MSAs is via the HSYNC RRset in an unsigned zone.
 This is a potential attack vector.
 However, securing zone transfers from zone owner to DNS providers is a well-known issue with lots of existing solutions (TSIG, zone transfer via a secure channel, zone transfer-over-TLS,